scen/stanleycen.com/README.md

 stanleycen.com
 ==============

+UPDATE 2: Use the `middleman` command to test & build

 UPDATE: No longer a dynamic Ruby app!
 Run `make.rb` to generate a deployable static site.

 Random notes to make development easier: